 What Exactly Is A Hard Money Loan?

-I was also told that because the funding comes from private investors, the interest rate is going to be higher than a conventional mortgage loan and the payment term will be for a short duration, typically between 12 – 36 months.
+The funding for hard money loans typically comes from private investors, the interest rate is going to be higher than a conventional mortgage loan and the payment term will be for a short duration, typically between 12 – 36 months.

-Before I signed the dotted line for my first hard money loan I spoke with some more experienced real estate investors in my local investment group.
-I was informed that big commercial real estate investors sometimes use hard money as a bridge loan, which is used for bridging a transition on the purchase of a property until a better long term loan can be secured.
+Sometimes hard money loans are used as a bridge loan, which is used for bridging a transition on the purchase of a property until a better long-term loan can be secured.

 The Pros and Cons Of Using A Hard Money Loan